5 Best Portable Battery Packs for Camping & Backpacking of 2019

 The S2 stood out as a potential budget-friendly option with a stated capacity of 10,000 mAh and a competitive weight of 7.13 oz.

-Like many products from these obscure brands that mostly sell on Amazon, the S2’s price fluctuates constantly.
+Like many products from these obscure brands that are only available online, the S2’s price fluctuates constantly.
 As long as it doesn’t creep too high the S2 is worth a look.

 We want to make sure you’re aware of the drawbacks upfront.
 So let’s start with the negatives.